Flack74/Secure-Keeper/README.md

-# 🌏 GlobalPass: The Multilingual Password Manager 🔐
+# 🌏 Secure Keeper: The Multilingual Password Manager 🔐

 Welcome to GlobalPass, where password security meets linguistic diversity! 🚀